telkheir/azure-network-protocols/README.md

 <h1>Inspecting Traffic between Virtual Machines in Azure</h1>

-This tutorial will examine various network traffic protocols between two virtual machines created in Azure.
+This tutorial will examine various network protocols between two virtual machines created in Azure.

 <h2>Environments and Technologies Used</h2>